alexcu2718/fdf/README.md

 Usage
 Arguments
 PATTERN: Regular expression pattern to search for
-PATH: Directory to search (defaults to root /)
+PATH: Directory to search (defaults to current directory ) Basic Examples
-Basic Examples
-# Find all files containing "config" in the current directory and subdirectories (case-insensitive and excluding directories+hidden files)
-fdf config -c

 # Find all JPG files in the home directory (excluding hidden files)
 fdf . ~ -E jpg